Diabetic Ketoacidosis Management

 Home treatment/ self-care (30)

-In addition, it is important to stock up on diabetic friendly foods and drinks to maintain nutrition and hydration levels during an acute illness.
-Such items might include sports drinks, soft drinks, instant cooked cereals, puddings, soups.
-In the event that a patient cannot eat their regular meals, the goal is to eat or drink 50 grams of carbohydrate every 4 hours to maintain glucose levels.
+In addition, it is important to stock up on diabetic-friendly foods and drinks to maintain nutrition and hydration levels during an acute illness.
+Such items might include sports drinks, soft drinks, instant-cooked cereals, puddings, and soups.
+In the event that a patient cannot eat their regular meals, the goal is to eat or drink 50 grams of carbohydrates every 4 hours to maintain glucose levels.

 Sick Day Management Guidelines